PSD2: what is it, and what impact does it have on my hotel's direct sales?

 What is the difference between a POS and a payment platform?

 The most important payment processor in Spain is Redsys, which provides a virtual POS solution integrated with the main banks.
-In the case of payment platforms, there are many in the market with more or less services: Ingénico, Addon Payments (CaixaBank), PayU, Paycomet (Banco Sabadell), among others.
+In the case of payment platforms, there are many on the market with more or less services: Ingénico, Addon Payments (CaixaBank), PayU, Paycomet (Banco Sabadell), among others.

 What is tokenization?